WHAT IS HOMOGENIZED MILK? HOW MILK IS HOMOGENIZED?

 Note: If you are allergic to dairy products, consult your doctor before consuming milk.

-This article is not a piece of medical advice regarding good or bad about consuming milk in any form.
+Caution: This article is not a piece of medical advice regarding good or bad about consuming milk in any form.

 If you are allergic to dairy products, consult your doctor before consuming milk in any form.